Truthwatcher64/StartUp/README.md

 game is fun, but it lacks a few key elements that would make it great.
 This upgrade will be comparable to an ultimate mode of the game with more difficulty and obstacles.
 Besides having more content it will also be able to save a user's score and allow them to compare their score with others.
-The current game name is Mariachi Runner.
+The current game name is Raptor Run.

 ### Design